-Lulworth Cove is well signed from the town of Wool which is on the A352.
-The main crags are approached from the big car park in West Lulworth.
+Lulworth Cove is well signed from the town of Wool which is on the A352, between Wareham and Dorchester.
+The main crags are approached from the large car park (fee) in West Lulworth.

-Stair Hole - Walk up the main road, past the Heritage Centre, and continue over a ridge to descend into the Stair Hole basin.
+Stair Hole - Walk up the road, past the Cove Centre, and continue over a ridge to descend into the Stair Hole basin.
 Do not bear left towards the telescope on the hill.
-See page 257 for approaches from here.

-Durdle Door - Durdle Door can easily be reached by walking over the hill from Lulworth where you will arrive on the map below.
+Durdle Door - Durdle Door can easily be reached by walking over the hill from Lulworth.
 Alternatively you can park in the car park which is situated at the far side of Durdle Door campsite.
-There is a parking charge in the Summer but none in the Winter.
+There is a parking charge in the Summer but not in the Winter.

 The climbing on Stair Hole, Dungy Head and Durdle Door all fall within an area of land mapped as Open Access under CRoW.
 Climbing is a permitted activity under the CRoW legislation so there is a legal right of access to all three areas for climbers, walkers and members of the public.

 A climbers code of conduct has been developed to help address concerns about conflict between climbers, members of the public and nesting birds - please follow the guidelines closely.

 Reason: Nesting BirdsProtected birds have been known to nest on crags in the area (in particular Dungy Head) in the past.
 Please observe any on site signage regarding restrictions if the birds do return.

 |There are no comments from visitors to this crag.|